 Depending on the length of the hike, you may want to bring an entire meal, most commonly being lunch.

-If you’re just setting out for a few hours, be sure to pack plenty of high-caloric snacks.
+If you’re just setting out for a few hours, be sure to pack plenty of high-calorie snacks.
 Energy bars and trail mix are two popular hiking snacks.

 Remember, it’s better to bring snacks and not eat them than go hungry.

-The number of calories you burn hiking depends in part on your body weight and the hike intensity, but the average person will burn about 500 calories an hour.
+The number of calories you burn hiking depends partly on your body weight and the hike intensity, but the average person will burn about 500 calories an hour.

 Apply sunscreen before you leave your house so it has time to soak in and carry some with you so that you can reapply.